Stephanie A. Morris, Ph.D.

 Ph.D.
 University of North Carolina at Chapel Hill

-Dr. Morris joined the National Human Genome Research Institute’s Extramural Research Program as a program director in 2019.
-She manages a portfolio of grants and works on initiatives in technology development and functional genomics.
+Dr. Stephanie Morris joined the National Human Genome Research Institute’s (NHGRI) Extramural Research Program as a program director in 2019.
+She manages a portfolio of grants focused on high-throughput genomic technology development and functional genomics.
 She is also on the NHGRI teams overseeing the ENCODE project, Genome Technology program, and the IGVF program.
 IGVF, launched in 2021, uses emerging experimental and computational genomic approaches to build a catalog of the effects of genomic variation on genome function and phenotypes.

 Prior to joining NHGRI, Dr. Morris was a program director in the NIH Office of the Director on the leadership teams responsible for oversight of the Common Fund Molecular Transducers of Physical Activity program and the Somatic Cell Genome Editing program.
 She joined NIH extramural in 2012 as a program director in the National Cancer Institute's (NCI) Center for Strategic Scientific Initiatives where she was part of the management team for the Alliance for Nanotechnology in Cancer program.
 While at NCI, she managed a nanomaterials data repository and a portfolio of nanotechnology research awards primarily focused on nucleic acid-based therapeutics.
 Prior to her graduate studies, Dr. Morris directed an Analytical Ultracentrifugation Facility at the Albert Einstein College of Medicine.
 Her scientific background is in epigenetics and gene expression and extends to interests in technology development and functional genomics.